Today's Hours: 8:00am - 10:00pm

 3. Develop a PubMed search strategy

-4. Identification and suggestion of other databases to user for extending search
+4. Identify and suggest other databases to extend search

 5. Advise on citation management and article appraisal tools